UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/archive.md

 title: Archive
 ---

-Here, you can find tests from past UTMC contests.
+Here, you can find tests and results from past UTMC contests.

 ## UTMC 2020